teena7662/health-cares/README.md

 - [License](#license)

 ## Introduction
-The Healthcare Website project was developed for the DevJam Season 1 Hackathon.
 The goal of this project is to provide users with a platform where they can access therapy services to overcome personal problems and improve their overall health.
 The website is designed to be user-friendly and offers a range of features to enhance the user's experience.

 ## Team Members